Crossroads-2023/crossroads-2023.github.io/index.md

 1. [Mario Sánchez](https://sites.google.com/view/sanchezmario) will give a course during the second week of the school.
 Unfortunately, Federico Ardila had to cancel his participation in the school.

 2. [Ana García Elsener](https://sites.google.com/view/ana-garcia-elsener) (Universidad Nacional de Mar del Plata) and [Gastón García](https://www.mate.unlp.edu.ar/~ggarcia/) (Universidad Nacional de La Plata) will give short research talks during the school.
+You can find the title and abstract for Ana García Elsener's talk [here](elsener.md).

 _More information coming soon!_